-We are frequently asked for advice from callers about their relatives who need help with this when they recognise there could be problems or when their relative appears to losing mental capacity.
+We are frequently asked for advice from callers about their relatives who need help with this when they recognise there could be problems or when their relative appears to be losing mental capacity.
 In these cases it has to be remembered that a power of attorney is given, not taken or imposed on an individual.
 It is therefore for your relative to decide to complete a power of attorney provided they have the mental capacity to do so.
-If one or both of these elements is missing a power of attorney may not be possible.